-Indian youth are healthy so that each one of them can realize their full potential.
+Indian youth be healthy so that each one of them can realize their full potential.

 To develop innovative materials and train teachers to implement Comprehensive School Health Programs in schools across India.

-1. Teacher training on the Health Education Curriculum was conducted by Dr.Mehra.
-The curriculum includes Physical, Mental and Social Health.
+1. A health education curriculum which includes Physical, Mental and Social Health.

-2. On-line Health Education for Class 6 students utilizes our Workbook "On the way to being Healthy".
+2. Health Education for Class 6 & 7 students utilizes our Workbook "On the way to being Healthy".
 We aim for at least forty hours of health education during the academic year.
 About 10 of these hours are allocated to Life Skills.

 Delhi/Canon City, Colorado (USA)-based public health evangelist Dr. Rahul Mehra is the founder-promoter of Tarang Health Alliance (THA, estb.2016), a non-profit promoted with the mission to develop innovative content and train teachers to implement THA’s comprehensive health education curriculum — covering physical, mental and social well- being — in schools countrywide.